 About This Program

-The Bachelor's/Master of Health Science is designed exclusively for undergraduate students currently enrolled at Johns Hopkins University (JHU) that are majoring in Public Health Studies and already interested in pursuing an advanced degree through the combined degree program at Johns Hopkins Bloomberg School of Public Heath (JHSPH).
+The Bachelor's/Master of Health Science is designed exclusively for undergraduate students currently enrolled at Johns Hopkins University (JHU) that are majoring in Public Health Studies and already interested in pursuing an advanced degree through the combined degree program at Johns Hopkins Bloomberg School of Public Heath (BSPH).

 JHU undergraduate students majoring in Public Health Studies have the unique opportunity to seek early admission to the Master of Health Science (MHS) degree.
 The combined Bachelor's/MHS program prepares students for further graduate work or prominent careers in research and science.
-The benefit of the Bachelor's/MHS is that it allows Johns Hopkins University undergraduates (only) to take JHSPH courses during their undergraduate program and apply up to 16 credits accumulated as undergraduates in the MHS program.
+The benefit of the Bachelor's/MHS is that it allows Johns Hopkins University undergraduates (only) to take BSPH courses during their undergraduate program and apply up to 16 credits accumulated as undergraduates in the MHS program.
 Students who complete the bachelor's at JHU, become MHS candidates in Epidemiology and follow the MHS program, with a compressed version of the master’s degree encouraged.

 All applicants are encouraged to complete multiple biology and other science/math courses prior to entering the program.
 Students in this program will receive co-advising from both schools to optimize their academic experience.